EienMosu/MERN-Shopping-App/README.md

 - PS: Register page not active yet.

 ### Admin Dashboard
 -!!!
-Bug Alert!
+Bug Alert !!!
 Please after click to link add "/login" end of the link and login with "username: ozkans, password: 123456" and after login refresh to page!
 It is a JWT token problem, I will fix it soon!

 ### Client: https://reverent-beaver-92a886.netlify.app/